-- 5.19 The applicant has submitted an ecological report noting that presence of great crested newts (GCN) could have major impacts on the viability of the site for development and subsequently undertaken GCN survey work.
+- 5.24 The applicant has submitted an ecological report noting that presence of Great Crested Newts (GCN) could have major impacts on the viability of the site for development and subsequently commissioned a GCN survey.
 GCN are fully protected through The Conservation of Habitats and Species Regulations 2010 as a European Protected Species (EPS).
-They also receive protection through inclusion in Schedule 5 of the Wildlife and Countryside Act 1981 (as amended). - 5.20 The survey revealed that a small GCN population is present at the pond, therefore any development of the site would need to be undertaken under the terms of a licence from Natural England.
+They also receive protection through inclusion in Schedule 5 of the Wildlife and Countryside Act 1981 (as amended). - 5.25 The survey revealed that a small GCN population is present at the pond near the site, therefore any development of the site would need to be undertaken under the terms of a licence from Natural England.
 The precise terms of granting or not granting the licence are a consideration for Natural England.
-The submitted GCN survey, which is agreed by the Yorkshire Wildlife Trust, states that the pond is of sufficient distance from the application site for the impact on the species to be considered low.
-Development could not start unless the licence was granted but there is no evidence that harm to habitats would occur from the development. - 5.21 As such in accordance with caselaw, the application forms a suitable basis for the decision to be made.
-Whilst the comments of the parish are noted, a S106 is unnecessary and the requirements can be dealt with through appropriate planning conditions.
+The submitted GCN survey, which is agreed by the Yorkshire Wildlife Trust, states that the pond is sufficiently distant from the application site for the impact on the species to be considered low.
+Development could not start unless the licence was granted but there is no evidence that harm to habitats would occur from the development. - 5.26 The application has been amended to include the provision of two hibernacula within plot 1 (on drawing 01 Rev E) to compensate for the loss of an area of ground within the application site that may be used as a hibernaculum.
+The proposal has been detailed in a Great Crested New Mitigation and Compensation Habitat Management Plan.
+As such in accordance with case law, the application forms a suitable basis for the decision to be made.
+The matter of a licence falls outside the scope of the planning system but must be obtained to comply with the law relating to protected species.
+Whilst the comments of the Parish Council are noted, a planning obligation is not necessary to manage the ecology of the site; the requirements can be dealt with through appropriate planning conditions.